onelocom/knowledge-base/content/whats-onelo.md

 Read the content of a given file and store it.

+We persists the content read in a cache to improve the performance of future actions carried out with this content.

 ## Extract structures

 From all the files found and inspected, three types of structures can be extracted: